Effective March 31, 2023

 Customers are people using the iframely.com website to access and manage their APIs.
 Users are our customers’ end-users, who may be exposed to the Service via iframe.ly domain or content delivery network (CDN) aliases.

 Iframely does not collect any personally identifiable information about Users.

-Iframely servers do not set any Internet cookies on the iframe.ly web domain.
+Iframely servers do not set any Internet cookies on the iframe.ly web domain and CDN aliases.
 Our web front fleet is configured not to pass any personally identifiable information to upstream application servers.

 Enterprise Customers may bring their own content delivery network and privacy configuration to insulate their Users from the Iframely network further and use it via white-label alias.